-In 2015, Katherine made a splash with LA Opera when she stepped in with less than two weeks notice for the role of Rosina in Paisiello’s Il barbiere di Siviglia with Maestro James Conlon.
-She made her LA Opera debut earlier in 2015 in their Grammy-winning production of Corigliano’s The Ghosts of Versailles.
-In 2014, Katherine sang Stella in a critically-acclaimed production of Previn’s A Streetcar Named Desire with Union Avenue Opera in St. Louis.
-Other roles include Susanna in Le nozze di Figaro, Musetta in La Bohème, Fiordiligi in Così fan tutte, Alice in Falstaff, Tytania in Britten’s A Midsummer Night’s Dream, Pamina in Die Zauberflöte, and the title role in The Merry Widow.
-Outside of the sphere of standard operatic repertoire, Katherine is in demand in the contemporary music scene, and she continues to cultivate working relationships with living composers.
-In January 2016 she sang the west coast premiere of Neely Bruce’s Circular 14, a new oratorio on the life of Aristides de Sousa Mendes, the Portuguese consul whose actions during WWII saved the lives of thousands of Jewish refugees.
+Ms. Powers made a splash with LA Opera’s 2015 Figaro Unbound series when she stepped in with less than two weeks notice for the role of Rosina in Paisiello’s Il barbiere di Siviglia under the baton of Maestro James Conlon.
+In 2018 she joined Maestro Conlon in the principle cast of Jonah and the Whale, LA Opera’s annual community opera at the Cathedral of Our Lady of the Angels.
+She made her LA Opera debut in 2015 in the Grammy Award-winning production of The Ghosts of Versailles, and has been an LA Opera Teaching Artist since 2012.
+Notable roles include Frasquita in Carmen at the Ford Amphitheater with Pacific Opera Project, Stella in a critically-acclaimed production of Previn’s A Streetcar Named Desire with Union Avenue Opera, Susanna in Le nozze di Figaro, Musetta in La Bohème, Fiordiligi in Così fan tutte (all with Pacific Opera Project), Alice in Falstaff, Tytania in Britten’s A Midsummer Night’s Dream, Pamina in Die Zauberflöte, and the title role in The Merry Widow.
+Outside of the sphere of standard operatic repertoire, Ms. Powers is in demand in the contemporary music scene and continues to cultivate working relationships with living composers; she will be making her Kennedy Center debut this season with the East Coast premiere of the new opera Three Paderewskis.

-Prior to serving as the Director of Vocal Arts at CSArts-SGV, Katherine was a seven-year member of the Voice Faculty at the American Musical and Dramatic Academy.
-She is the founder of Ovation Voice Studio, whose voice clients include two Grammy-nominated artists.
-She has also taught voice at Occidental College, the American Academy of Dramatic Arts, California State University, Los Angeles and for the YoungArts Foundation.
-Katherine maintains a dual career as both a performer and teacher, and is committed to contributing to the classical community by helping to forge young singers into professionals with artistic and personal integrity.
+In addition to serving as the founding Director of Vocal Arts at CSArts-SGV, Ms. Powers is the founder of Ovation Voice Studio, and was a seven-year member of the Voice Faculty at the American Musical and Dramatic Academy.
+She has also taught voice at Occidental College, the American Academy of Dramatic Arts, California State University Los Angeles, and for the YoungArts Foundation.
+Ms. Powers maintains a dual career as both a performer and teacher and is committed to contributing to the vocal community by helping to forge young singers into professionals with artistic and personal integrity.